sergeyklay/ytc/README.md

 ## Running the tests

-Tests requires `YTC_TESTS_ROOT` environment variable to use fixtures.
-To run tests use commands from the project root as follows:
+Tests expect `YTC_TESTS_ROOT` environment variable to use fixtures.
+This variable should point to the test directory root.
+Set this variable and run the tests as follows:

 ```shell script
 export YTC_TESTS_ROOT=$(pwd)/tests